shoui520/shoui520.github.io/docs/new-guide-preview.md

 Perfectionism can be a double-edged sword in language learning.
 As a perfectionist myself, I've suffered more than I've gained wanting to make sure I've gotten every single detail down of trivial things that didn't really matter in the big picture.

 Learning a language is like climbing a mountain.
 You can try to climb that mountain without anything assisting your ascent, and though it will take lots of struggle, you will eventually make it if you persist.
 Traditional study is like building a rope so that it's easier to climb that mountain, but you can't climb the mountain just by making a rope!
-You eventually have to climb it, because no matter how much rope you decide to make climbing that mountain is still going to be difficult and time-consuming.
+You eventually have to climb it, because no matter how much rope you decide to make, climbing that mountain is still going to be difficult and time-consuming.

 ## 1.3 The scale of language